Charles Bousfield Huleatt: Messina Football Club

 Huleatt left Egypt for Messina, Sicily, in 1901 and became involved with Messina Football Club, sometimes using the name "Caulfield" very early on.
 In 1902 he took over from F. L. Padgett to become only the second ever manager of Messina Football Club; he was also known to captain the team on the field, playing in matches.
 For his first three seasons with the club, Messina played only in local games; primarily in Sicilian derby matches against Palermo.

 Then in 1904, Huleatt along with Messina played in the Whitaker Challenge Cup.
 Messina beat Palermo 3–2, and in the process won their first ever trophy.
 They won it again the following year, this time 2–1.
 His last ever game was on 20 December 1908 against Palermo, Messina won this clash 3–0.

 Death

-The 1908 Messina earthquake ravaged Messina, Italy, killing around 60,000 people; one of whom was Huleatt who was in his 40s at the time, along with his entire family under the ruins of their house.
+The 1908 Messina earthquake ravaged Messina, Italy, killing around 60,000 people; one of whom was Huleatt who was 45 at the time, along with his entire family under the ruins of their house.
 Messina was in chaos at that time, and it took the men of the Lancashire cruiser (made up of English sailors) four days to find them from under the rubble.